Ruby Jubilee of Elizabeth II: The Commonwealth Mace

-During The Great Event at London's Earl's Court, the Queen was presented with a special Commonwealth Mace, which was proposed by the Royal Anniversary Trust and approved by the Commonwealth Heads of Government at Harare Commonwealth Heads of Government Meeting in 1991, to mark the 40th anniversary of the Queen's accession to the throne.
+During The Great Event at London's Earl's Court, the Queen was presented with a special Commonwealth Mace, which was proposed by the Royal Anniversary Trust and approved by the Commonwealth Heads of Government at the Harare Commonwealth Heads of Government Meeting 1991 to mark the 40th anniversary of the Queen's accession to the throne.
 The Queen also received fifty-two silver gilt toasting goblets, one for each of the then members of the Commonwealth.
 The mace itself was designed by the London-based goldsmith Gerald Benney.
 The Commonwealth Mace contains five kilograms of 18 carat gold, rubies, and is illustrated with the Royal Coat of Arms, the Commonwealth Symbol, and the emamelled flags of the member states of the Commonwealth.
 Geoffrey Munn, an antiques expert, described it as a "most marvellous tribute to Her Majesty’s reign and a lovely thing to see".